AmitCohen90/Trivia-game/Readme.md

 3. Install the dependencies using npm: npm install

-Running the Server:
+Running the Server
-Once you have installed the dependencies, you can start the server using the following command: node index.js / nodemon index.js
+Once you have installed the dependencies, you can start the server using the following command: npm start